kevinreiss/Omeka-MetadataBrowser/README.txt

- *******Linking Instructions for Theme*************** In show.php you currently need to go through each element value one-by-one in order to activate browsing for selected elements manually.
+ *******Linking Instructions for Theme*************** In item/browse.php or item/show.php you currently need to go through each element value one-by-one in order to activate browsing for selected elements manually.
 It would be better to find a way to do this automatically via the show_item_metadata() helper function but at present this is the way to do it.
 These linking instructions also work in the browse.php file